Olaf Groth: Career and contributions

 Groth emphasizes the importance of adaptive leadership in navigating structural transformations within global economies and organizations.
 He advocates for a leadership model that combines "Zeroth Principles Thinking" to uncover new operating logics amid upheaval, "Foresight and Systems Diagnostics" to anticipate systemic fragility, and "Empathy Across Tribes and Clubs" to bridge fragmented communities.
 In an interview with Adam Mendler, he further underscored the value of for leaders and organizations cultivating networks that can dynamically scale and adapt, ones that leverage emerging technologies, AI and data science to drive constructive change.

 Groth co-authored Solomon’s Code in 2018 and its paperback version The AI Generation (2021).
 The books focus on global AI developments, their potential for humanity and their ethical and governance issues.

 Groth co-authored the 2023 book The Great Remobilization (MIT Press), which emerged from webinars held during the COVID-19 pandemic.
 Together with colleagues Mark Esposito and Terence Tse, he examined systemic fragilities in the global economy and outlined strategies for turning disruption into opportunity.
 The book introduces Groth’s “6 Cs” framework—COVID, cognitive technologies, cybersecurity, crypto, climate change, and China—with cognitive technologies, particularly AI, serving as a unifying theme across governance, policy, and economic resilience.

 The book won the 2024 Axiom Business Book Award, and was shortlisted for the 2024 PROSE Awards and the 2023 Thinkers50 Strategy Award.

 In 2024, Groth was appointed Honorary Adjunct Professor at Universiti Teknologi Malaysia, following his keynote at the national Malaysia AI Nexus event.
+He has served as a member of the Council for the Development of Artificial Intelligence, advising President Kassym-Jomart Tokayev of Kazakhstan since 2025.

 Groth frequently speaks and moderates panels on AI-driven futures, strategies and transformations at the World Economic Forum's Annual meeting of the New Champions in Tianjin and Dalian, China.